BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_6_Accessing_Bitcoind_with_Python.md

 ## Appendix II: Using `blocknotify` to run a python script for every new block

-`bitcoind` has a feature that will run a system command every time tip of the blockchain is updated (every time a new block is mined and added to the chain).
-You can start `bitcoind` with a `-blocknotify=...` command, but it is easier to just include it in your conf file at `~/.bitcoin/bitcoin.conf`.
-The `%s` is replaced by the new block's hash:
+`bitcoind` has a feature that will run a system command whenever the tip of the blockchain is updated (every time a new block is mined and added to the chain).
+You can start `bitcoind` with a `-blocknotify=...` command, but it is easier to just include the following line in your conf file at `~/.bitcoin/bitcoin.conf`:
 ```
 blocknotify = python3 /home/USERNAME/FUN-WITH-BITCOIN/block.py %s
 ```
+(The `%s` will be replaced by the new block's hash when the command is run)

 Maybe you just want to keep a text file of all the new block hashes?
 Edit the file at `/home/USERNAME/FUN-WITH-BITCOIN/block.py` to include:
 ```
 from sys import argv